Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Reduction to MILP

 We now discuss how to relax the positivity assumption, i.e., handling signals whose robustness computation constraints contain non-positive values.
 Two cases need to be considered: signals with all negative values, and signals with mixed values.

 For signals whose robustness computation contains only negative robustness values, e.g., signals which violate all predicates of a formula at all time instances needed for the robustness computation, we cannot use $\log$-transform directly.
 However, because all these values lie in the negative quadrant, we can still compare them using the logarithm of their absolute values.
-Therefore, we can separate the sign from the magnitude, take the logarithm of the absolute value and multiply it with negative before performing the \texttt{min/max} operations, obtaining equations such as $\min_{i \in [1,2]}(-(\log(w_i)+\log(|\wrob(\signal,\phi_i,t)|))$.
+Therefore, we can separate the sign from the magnitude, take the logarithm of the absolute value and multiply it with negative before performing the \texttt{min/max} operations, obtaining equations such as $\min_{i \in \{1,2\}}(-(\log(w_i)+\log(|\wrob(\signal,\phi_i,t)|))$.
 Equivalently, this can be handled by reversing the operator: for example, taking $\max$ instead of $\min$ when the values are negative, and removing the negative sign.

 For signals whose robustness computation contains a mix of positive and negative values, we leverage the structural pruning algorithm to unify the signs in the computation.
 Applying structural pruning to a signal's robustness computation allows us to remove any subtree that results in a robustness value whose sign is different than the sign of the robustness value at the root node.
-Pruning ensures that all remaining constraints have robustness values with the same sign, allowing the $\log$-transform to be applied safely to either all-positive robustness values or all-negative robustness values.
-Similar to the only-positive case, we show that applying these two procedures sequentially in a learning from human feedback problem does not change the maximizer of the problem.
+Therefore, pruning is a \emph{required} step for the $\log$-transform to be applicable, as it ensures that all remaining constraints have robustness values with the same sign.
+As in the all-positive case, we show that applying these two procedures sequentially in a learning-from-human-feedback problem does not change the maximizer of the problem.

 \begin{theorem} Consider Problem~\ref{problem:lhf} with an STL formula $\phi$ and a dataset $\dataset$.
 Applying structural pruning to the signals in $\dataset$ and the $\log$-transform to the robustness constraints does not change the optimizer of the problem. \end{theorem}